 Prepare your business to deal with unexpected problems by testing your backup solution now.
 In an interview with Processor magazine, Adrian Sanabria, senior security analyst of 451 Research, gave an example of a common data recovery scenario gone wrong due to the lack of testing.

 “It’s no good to switch over to disaster recovery (DR) and find that your Tier 0 application won’t run because the DR environment is three releases behind.
 If DR will be expected to support a full production load, plan it as such.”

 Schedule Regular Disaster Recovery Testing

 Run a complete test of your backup systems at least once per quarter, Testing even more frequently can’t hurt.

-Logistically, testing your company’s backup systems may sound like a time consuming task, especially if you’re a larger company with multiple departments and locations.
-Like any task, one way that you can make backup testing easier is to spread it out.
-For example, a larger corporation may test out a few locations at a time instead of testing every system at once.
+Testing backup systems may sound like a big job, especially if you have multiple departments and locations.
+One way to make it easier is to spread it out over a few locations at a time.

-Another way that you can test your backup solution is to periodically run your entire business off of it.
-This the surest way to be certain that your business can withstand a disaster.
+The surest way to be certain that your business is disaster-proof is to periodically run your entire business off of it.
 Sanabria tells Processor of a major retail company that tested their data backup systems this way:

 BDR is the most secure way to backup and recover your company’s data.
-As part of our BDR solution we monitor and oversee the entire data backup and recovery process, which includes regular testing.
-This will give you peace of mind that if a disaster strikes your business, your data will be just fine and operations will be up and running again as soon as possible.
-Call us at (973) 882-4644 to learn more about backing up with BDR.
+As part of Quiktek’s BDR solution, we not only monitor and oversee the entire data backup and recovery process, but test regularly.
+If disaster strikes, you know that your business data is safe and operations will be up and running again quickly.